sciath/sciath/README.md

 Each test may be run in a "sandbox" directory, useful to run tests which produce identically-named output files, or for testing applications which may generate extra output files.

     cd example6
+    ./pth_example6.py

+You may supply the -s flag to use a sandbox directory for all tests

+    cd example5
+    ./pth_example5.py -s
-    ./pth_example6.py -s        # use a "sandbox" directory for each test ./pth_example6.py -s -p     # remove output
+    ./pth_example5.py -s -p     # remove output

 ### Running multiple executables